bbauska/UC-Davis-JS-Basics/readme.md

   width="40%"
   alt="Web Browser; Chrome Preferred.
 Also, Brave, Safari and Firefox." />

-The second thing you&apos;re going to need is a web browser, and I&apos;m going to recommend that you use <b>Chrome</b>. <b>Chrome</b> has a lot of the developer tools that developers use.
+<p>The second thing you&apos;re going to need is a web browser, and I&apos;m going
+to recommend that you use <b>Chrome</b>. <b>Chrome</b> has a lot of the developer tools that developers use.
 They&apos;re built right into
 <b>Chrome</b> and they&apos;re easy to access.
 You can also use <b>Safari</b> or